-Fannie Farmer of the famed Boston School of Cooking called drop biscuits "Emergency Biscuits," which is appropriate considering that all you need to make them is 25 minutes and five basic ingredients.
-Not only are these quick to make, but they're also super fluffy and tender.
+Fannie Farmer of the famed Boston Cooking School called drop biscuits "emergency biscuits," which is appropriate considering that all you need to make them is 25 minutes and five basic ingredients.
+Not only are these quick to make, they're also super fluffy and tender.

 Why It Works

 - Quickly mixing the dough with a fork reduces gluten formation, resulting in a tender, soft biscuit.